fredrik-rose/AdventOfCode2021/README.md

 #### Change of Representation

 Sometimes it might be a good idea to collect all things of a certain type and perform operation on all of them at once, instead of treating them individually.
+E.g. frequency counting.
 Math is not always the solution.
-See day 6 as an example.
+See day 6 and 14 as examples.

 #### Minimum Distance